 Makgeolli (막걸리) is a raw, unfiltered, fermented alcohol made from rice and Korean nuruk (a type of yeast and enzyme starter).
 It is milky, sweet and effervescent due to the fermentation process.
 Traditionally, it was a beverage of the working class and small scale farmers.
 These days, it has gained renewed popularity as a healthier alternative to beer with a refreshing flavor.

 If you want to party like an ancient rice farmer, you've come to the right place.

-My partner and I have been making Makgeolli in our home for the past couple of years, and we're finally to a point where we feel confident in our recipe.
-The recipe has been lab-tested, and it's safe for consumption, but keep in mind that each batch varies and there are inherent risks involved with home brewing.
-We are very excited and passionate about sharing traditional Korean Makgeolli with our friends in Austin!
+My partner and I have been making Makgeolli in our home since 2015.
+We are very excited and passionate about sharing traditional Korean alcohol with our friends in Austin!

-This group meets once per month for now, and we will rotate meetings at various BYOB establishments throughout Austin.
+This group meets once per month for now, and we'll rotate meetings at various BYOB establishments throughout Austin.
 If you have an idea for a new venue, please let us know.
 Any questions or comments can be sent to: email@example.com.